Procedure Guide ·Ultrasound ·2026

 Timing Considerations

 The standard 14-day illness waiting period applies.
-If your cat needs an ultrasound during the waiting period, the claim will be denied.
-Pregnancy ultrasounds and breeding-related imaging are typically excluded from standard policies.
+Ultrasound during this period is denied.
+Pregnancy and breeding imaging typically excluded.

 Red flag · Deductible